 Planning & Land Use Management

 The Islands Trust has land use regulatory authority similar to a regional district board.
 Carried out primarily through the 12 Local Trust Committees, this mandate to plan and regulate land use and development includes activities such as developing official community plans, adopting zoning bylaws and issuing development permits.
-The land base in the Islands Trust area is also managed through the activities of the Trust Fund Board, by protecting places of natural or cultural significance through land acquisition, covenants and other activities.
+The land base in the Islands Trust area is also managed through the activities of the Islands Trust Conservancy Board, by protecting places of natural or cultural significance through land acquisition, covenants and other activities.

 Bowen Island Municipality